Federal Aviation Administration Aviation Medical Exam Checklist

 - If you possess a family history that contains diabetes, avoid an excessive amount of sugar before the examination.
 Urinalysis will demonstrate positive sugar if you consume too much sugar before the test.

 - If any of your administered medications or medical conditions changed since your previous aviation medical exam, you should bring documentation outlining these changes to your examination.

 - If you suffer from a condition that has or will require FAA Special Issuance, you must obtain documentation from the FAA for preapproval.

 - Some herbal preparations may jeopardize your FAA medical exam.
 Check with Aviation Medical Exams of Miami for specific information regarding herbal compounds.

 You will want to show up for your exam preparation.
 Although this aviation medical exam checklist can help, you will want to research any conditions or other information that may affect the examination before the appointment.

 This will enable you to enter the examination prepared, with everything you need for success ahead of time.
 If you remain fit and healthy, some minor research and preparation can not only help calm any potential fears but also offer your examiner some valuable information.

 Aviation Medical Exam Checklist from the Aviation Medical Exams of Miami

-For most people, an aviation medical exam is clear cut, and simple.
-Nevertheless, others may experience frustration as they wait for the examination and the clearance process to reach its conclusion.
+For most people, an aviation medical exam is clear-cut and simple.
+Nevertheless, others may experience frustration as they wait for the examination and the clearance process to reach their conclusion.
 Fortunately, the FAA wants you to fly and do what they can to keep you flying in the end.

 For more information on an aviation medical exam or our aviation medical exam checklist, contact our professional team at Aviation Medical Exams of Miami today!